 Blood poisoning: When to see a doctor

 "Blood poisoning" is not a medical term.
-But as the term is usually used, it refers to the presence of bacteria in the blood (bacteremia) or an infection in the blood — and not a poisonous substance in the blood.
+But as the term is often used, it refers to the presence of bacteria in the blood (bacteremia) or an infection in the blood — and not a poisonous substance in the blood.
 However, bacteremia and infection can potentially progress to sepsis and septic shock, serious illnesses that require prompt medical attention.

 When to see a doctor

-If you recently had a medical or dental illness or procedure, such as a wound infection or tooth extraction, and have any of the following signs and symptoms, see your doctor right away:
+If you recently had a medical or dental illness or procedure, such as a wound infection or tooth extraction, or were recently hospitalized, and have any of the following signs and symptoms, see your doctor right away: